theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/xu-destinations/general/sql-commands.md

 - *Drop & Create*: Remove table if available and create new table (default).
 - *Truncate Or Create*: Empty table if available, otherwise create.
 - *Create If Not Exists*: Create table if not available.
-- *Prepare Merge*: prepares the merge process and creates e.g. a temporary staging table.
+- *Prepare Merge*: Prepares the merge process and creates e.g. a temporary staging table.
 See [merging](./merging-data) for more details.
 - *None*: no action
 - *Custom SQL*: Here you can define your own script.
 See the Custom SQL section below.